TaleSpire-Modding/GroupHideVolumesPlugin/README.md

 ## Usage
 This plugin allows a user to group Hide Volumes and Toggle the visibility in mass.
-Currently there's no way to save the groups.
 Right clicking on a hide volume will provide the extra options:
 - Create Group
 - Set Group (adds hide volume to group)
 - Remove from Group (removes volume from its group)